MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Experiments

 \subsection{Setup}

-\paragraph{Metrics.} Because many questions have an imbalanced answer distribution, we use area under the precision-recall curve (AUPR) as our primary metric.
-For every question, we calculate the minority-class AUPR score for each answer and then average to get a mean AUPR score for the question.
-Then we average over all question scores to get an overall AUPR score for a model.
+\paragraph{Metrics.} Many MAUD questions have an imbalanced answer distribution, so we use area under the precision-recall curve (AUPR) as our primary metric.
+See Appendix \ref{appendix:aupr_details} for details on how we average AUPR across different questions and answers.

-For example, consider a deal point question $Q$, with three possible answers: $A1$, $A2$, and $A3$, which have $50$, $10$, and $10$ test examples respectively.
-For the unique question-answer pair $(Q, A1)$, we first binarize all answers as $A1$ or $\neg A1$.
-The minority binarized answer is $\neg A1$, with 20 examples, and so the AUPR score for $(Q, A1)$ is calculated using positive class $\neg A1$.
-To get the AUPR score for question $Q$, we average the AUPR scores for $(Q, A1)$, $(Q, A2)$, and $(Q, A3)$.

 \paragraph{Models.} We fine-tune both single-task and multi-task pretrained language models on MAUD using the Transformers library \cite{wolf-etal-2020-transformers}.

-In the single-task setting, we evaluate the performance of fine-tuned BERT-base (110M params), RoBERTa-base (125M params), LegalBERT-base (110M params), DeBERTa-v3-base (184M params), and BigBird-base (127M params).
+In the single-task setting, we fine-tune individual pretrained LLMs for every deal point question.
+We evaluate the single-task performance of BERT-base (110M params), RoBERTa-base (125M params), LegalBERT-base (110M params), DeBERTa-v3-base (184M params), and BigBird-base (127M params).

-In the multi-task setting, we evaluate RoBERTa-base, LegalBERT-base, and DeBERTa-v3-base.
+In the multi-task setting, we fine-tune LLMs with one classification head for every deal point question.
+We evaluate the multi-task performance of RoBERTa-base, LegalBERT-base, and DeBERTa-v3-base.
+See Appendix \ref{appendix:training} for full training details.

 BERT \citep{Devlin2019BERTPO} is a bidirectional Transformer that established state-of-the-art performance on many NLP tasks.
 LegalBERT \citep{chalkidis_legal_2020} pretrains BERT on a legal corpus.
 RoBERTa \citep{Liu2019RoBERTaAR} improves on BERT, using the same architecture, but pretraining on an order of magnitude more data.
 DeBERTa \citep{He2020DeBERTaDB} improves upon RoBERTa by using a disentangled attention mechanism and more parameters.